 Whenever Gregory referred to God speaking, he left the word ambiguous in Greek as voice (phônos — φῶνος).

-The avid reader may find that the English translation of the treatise Contra Eunomium found in the Nicene and Post-Nicene Fathers of the Christian Church. second series doesn’t prove this theory.
+The avid reader may find that the English translation of the treatise Contra Eunomium found in the Nicene and Post-Nicene Fathers of the Christian Church second series does not prove this theory.
 This is a problem of the English translation which in other areas is a good one, but fails when it comes to differentiating between the Greek nouns, glossa which is the noun for language and phonos which means sound or voice (γλῶσσα and φῶνος).

 Secondly, Gregory believed that there was only one language before the confusion of languages at Babel.
-What exactly this language was, he doesn’t know.
+What exactly this language was, he does not know.
 He left this one ambiguous too, using voice again, rather than language in the majority of occasions, especially highlighted in this key passage “μιᾷ συνέζων φωνῇ πάντων ἀνθρώπων τὸ πλήρωμα,” “the aggregate of men dwelt together with one voice among them.”
 The word here for voice is φωνῇ not language as the original English translation of this text provided.2

-He didn’t believe man’s original language was the language of God because God did not use human language as the basis of His natural way of communicating.
+He did not believe man’s original language was the language of God because God did not use human language as the basis of His natural way of communicating.
 He refuted the idea that Hebrew was first original one because it was not the most ancient of languages.

 But some who have carefully studied the Scriptures tell us that the Hebrew tongue is not even ancient like the others. . .3